jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ##### Direct-to-Solr Indexing

-Chef Server can now index directly to solr, bypassing rabbitmq and opscode-expander.
+CINC Server can now index directly to solr, bypassing rabbitmq and opscode-expander.
 To enable this, the following configuration options have been added: